jrfnl/clearPHP/rules/assigning-to-array-with-list.md

   string(6) "arabica"
 }
 ```

-If order is important in the resulting array, it is recommended to apply `array_reverse` on the result array, or to build the array another way.
+If order is important in the resulting array, it is recommended to apply `array_reverse()` on the resulting array, or to build the array in another way.